About Seamless Sump Bio Media

 Proof is in the Results

 We have vast experience servicing hundreds of accounts all over the country.
-This system of small ceramic bio balls in conjunction with a convenient, easy-to-clean, easy-to-replace, organized culture in a well-designed media stack (see our Seamless Sump system) has proven to have the best results by far of any system we have ever tried.
+This system of small ceramic bio balls in conjunction with our Seamless Sump has proven to have the best results of any system we’ve tried.

 To further validate this, when you look at the various water treatment centers around the world, by far, the most common material used in treating municipal water for human consumption is ceramic bio media, much like what we use.